ChrisCummins/ProGraML/CONTRIBUTING.md

 I have strong opinions about code formatting.
-Not in the specifics of how to ident a certain block or where to put the parenthesis around a statement, but rather that code formatting should be automated to cognitively offload the developer to focus on more important things.
+Not in the specifics of how to ident a certain block or where to put the parenthesis around a statement, but rather that code formatting so that you can focus on more important things.

 I wrote a tool, [format](https://github.com/ChrisCummins/format), which provides automatic code formatters for most of the programming languages used in this